E-commerce

 Inventory synchronization

-Avoid phantom sales between social ads and the warehouse: be aware of sync delays.
+Avoid phantom sales between social ads and the warehouse: know the sync delays.

 External checkout